PERALTA-YAHYA GROUP

 January 2023

-• Congratulations to McKenna and Amisha for passing they qualifying exams!
+• Congratulations to McKenna and Amisha for passing their qualifying exams!

-• Welcome Garrett and Gabrielle s new undergraduate student researchers!
+• Welcome Garrett and Gabrielle as new undergraduate student researchers!

 November 2022

-• Lily wins a President's Undergraduate Research Award.
+• Lily wins a GaTech President’s Undergraduate Research Award.
 Congratulations!

 • Amisha's perspective on olfactory receptors is published.
 Congrats!